dermotduffy/frigate-hass-card/README.md

 <details>
   <summary>Expand: Custom menu icon</summary>

-This example adds an icon that navigates the brower to the releases page for this
+This example adds an icon that navigates the browser to the releases page for this
 card:

 ```yaml